inception-project/inception/inception/inception-api-annotation-experimental/src/main/README.md

 ## Using the API
-In order to use the API for your custom annotation editor, create a typescript file that imports the index.ts file located in:
+In order to use the API for your custom annotation editor, create a typescript file that imports the file located in:

 "inception-api-annotation-experimental/src/main/ts"